exercism/v3/languages/python/concepts/list-methods/about.md

 ## Find the index of the item

 If you want to find the index of an item you want in the list, you can use the `index` function.
 If you have multiple occurrences of the same item, it will provide you the index of the first occurrence.
 If you do not have any occurrences of the item, then you will have a `ValueError` raised.

-Index starts with 0.
+The index is zero-based, meaning the first item is at the position 0.

 ```python
 >>> items = [7, 4, 1, 0, 2, 5]